 The children have completed a class/individual tally sheet using the collected data from Lesson 3.
 The overall results can again be reviewed.
 This will involve counting/checking the data sets based on the information provided by the children.
-This provides an opportunity for the teacher to ask questions based on the data sets e.g. How many children have green eyes?
-How many birthdays in January?
+This provides an opportunity for the teacher to ask questions based on the data sets e.g. How many birthdays in January?
 How many people walk to school?
 Do more children travel to school by bus or by car?